-A springtime drive to South Buffalo wouldn’t be complete without a visit to The Cazenovia Park System.
-Cazenovia or “The Caz” of which it is affectionately referred offers seasonal events and festivals that will delight an endless number of visitors.
+A drive to South Buffalo wouldn’t be complete without a visit to The Cazenovia Park.
+Caz, which it is affectionately referred to as, offers seasonal events and festivals that will delight an endless number of visitors.
 Some come for the year-round skating rink and others for the inexpensive golf course.
-The Caz creek is a perfect setting for a romantic picnic and if you visit in the evening hours you will be blown away by the summertime fireworks display.
+Caz creek is a perfect setting for a romantic picnic, and if you visit during the evening you might catch one of their summertime firework displays.

 Neighborhood: North Buffalo

-Neighborhood: Grand Island (North Towns)
+Neighborhood: Grand Island

-Neighborhood: Niagara Falls (Niagara County)
+Neighborhood: Niagara Falls

 A list of spectacular Buffalo Parks would not be complete without Niagara Falls.
-World renown for its powerful views in every season, Niagara Falls State Park is not only the pride of Buffalo/ Niagara but also the pride of New York State.
+World renowned for its powerful views during every season, Niagara Falls State Park is not only the pride of Buffalo/ Niagara but also the pride of New York State.
 Just South of our Northern Border, Niagara Falls State Park has received an invigoration of life and energy as of late.
 The nearby “Falls Street” is alive with festivals and entertainment no matter the season.
-The falls, majestic as ever, are still the main attraction and visitors can use the Maid of the Mist and Cave of the Winds as opportunities to get even closer to the world wonder in the upcoming Spring and Summer months.
-Niagara Falls State Park also offers hiking, biking and walking trails of all difficulty levels, is pet friendly, and provides tables for the perfect picnic or, dinner at the Top of the Falls Restaurant for those seeking more elegant fare.
+The falls, majestic as ever, are still the main attraction and visitors can use the Maid of the Mist and Cave of the Winds as opportunities to get even closer to this Wonder of the World in the Spring and Summer months.
+Niagara Falls State Park also offers hiking, biking and walking trails of all difficulty levels, is pet friendly, and provides tables for the perfect picnic, or dinner at the ‘Top of the Falls Restaurant’ for those seeking a more elegant fare.
 Little known but not to be missed – the summer fireworks display visible from both the American and Canadian sides of the falls!
-(Fireworks every Friday and Sunday night May through August – along with select holidays.
-Shows begin at 10 pm!)